ellerbrock/talis.github.io/topics/stack.md

 has wider traction that's a good sign.
 Leave pioneering brand new technology to Google and Facebook, instead let's trailblaze for our users.

+## Operating System

+Our target server OS is Ubuntu.
+This means all production, staging, test and vagrant development environments are using Ubuntu.

 ## Server side

 We have strong cross-team skill base in Java, PHP and Node.